drduh/YubiKey-Guide/README.md

 gpg --export $KEYID | hokey lint
 ```

-hokey may warn (orange text) about cross certification for the authentication key.
+hokey may warn (orange text) about cross certification for the Authentication key.
 GnuPG [Signing Subkey Cross-Certification](https://gnupg.org/faq/subkey-cross-certify.html) documentation has more detail on cross certification, and version 2.2.1 notes "subkey <keyid> does not sign and so does not need to be cross-certified".

 hokey may also indicate a problem (red text) with `Key expiration times: []` on the primary key - see [Note #3](#notes).